-Before you take ZYTIGA®, tell your healthcare provider if you:
+Before taking ZYTIGA®, tell your healthcare provider about all of your medical conditions, including if you:

 - Have heart problems

 - Have a history of adrenal problems

 - Are receiving any other treatment for prostate cancer

 - Are pregnant or plan to become pregnant.
 ZYTIGA® can cause harm to your unborn baby and loss of pregnancy (miscarriage).
 Females who are or may become pregnant should not handle ZYTIGA® uncoated tablets or other ZYTIGA® tablets if broken, crushed, or damaged without protection, such as gloves

 Have a partner who is pregnant or may become pregnant